HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

 ```

 - Create catalog.wsgi configuration file in main application diretory (/var/www/catalog) and
-add some piece of code then save it:
+add the following piece of code then save it:
 ```
 $ sudo nano /var/www/catalog/catalog.wsgi
 ```